Updated by Dr. Catalin Barboianu

 Senior Vice-President

-When choosing which casino game to play, one essential factor to consider is the odds of winning.
+When choosing which casino game to play, one essential factor is the odds of winning.
 Why?
-Because knowing which casino game has the best odds allows you to make informed decisions on what to play before you start diving into strategies and tactics.
+Knowing which game has the best odds gives you a better idea of what to play before you get into all the strategies and tactics.

 Answering the question of which casino game has the best odds is not easy, for two main reasons: